Table of Contents

 Currently, receiving financial institutions (RDFIs) settle most ACH remittances the next business day.
 Same-day processing would benefit buyers and sellers in many cases.
 The new policy will give ACH originators wanting faster handling the choice of sending one-day payments to all RDFI accounts.

-New functionality will enable the ACH Network to offer this option without altering its existing capabilities and schedules.
+The new functionality will enable the ACH Network to offer this option without altering its existing capabilities and schedules.
 ACH operators will add two clearing windows to accept same-day payment files from originating financial institutions (ODFIs).
 So funds will move between FIs three times per day instead of just once.

 Same-day services apply to virtually all ACH payment types including credit and debit cards.
 The only ineligible categories are high-dollar amounts over $25,000 and international remittances.
 Eligible expenditures represent about 99 percent of the ACH Network’s current volume.
 All RDFIs must accept one-day transactions from originators via their ODFIs.
 The rule mandates that all RDFIs use same-day credits to make all depositors’ account funds available by 5 p.m., according to local RDFI time zones.